H-1B Approvals Drop Sharply: What Indian Students Should Know

 The H-1B visa has always been one of the most important pathways for Indian students and professionals aiming to build careers in the United States.
 But recent data reveals a concerning trend: H-1B approvals for India’s top IT firms have dropped nearly 70% since 2015, reaching only 4,573 approvals in FY25.

 For thousands of Indian students targeting U.S. STEM and tech careers, this shift raises important questions about future opportunities and visa policies.
+At BitTRACK Foreign Education & Visa Consultants, we break down what this means and why there is still hope ahead.

 Why Are H-1B Approvals Falling?